Carl Stahmer, Executive Director

 Pamela Reynolds, Associate Director

 Pamela Reynolds is an experimental ecologist with a background in project management and team science.
 At DataLab she works to connect and train students, faculty and staff with computational tools and thinking to accelerate innovative research.
 Reynolds received her PhD in Biology from the University of North Carolina at Chapel Hill where she studied the biodiversity of the world’s oceans.
 She holds dual bachelor’s degrees in Biological Sciences and Nature and Culture (English) from UC Davis.
 Reynolds returned to UC Davis as a postdoctoral scholar in 2014 to continue co-leading a global research network of environmental scientists (the Zostera Experimental Network).
-Her research interests include applications of data science to promote interdisciplinary, and pedagogy for spaces with technical training needs.
+Her research interests include applications of data science to promote interdisciplinary research, and developing pedagogy for technical skills and computational thinking.

 Michele Tobias, GIS Data Curator